fractaldotbox/talks/w3dc-intro-eth-workshop/part1.md

 Buying a coffee
 - Passing your coffee loyalty card to your friend..
 OK
-- Passing your whole wallet with all your ATM password.. wait -->
+- Passing your whole wallet with all your ATM password.. wait

+For now imagine smart contract is a microservices

+ -->

 ---